What does Bitcoin Mining mean?

 Indeed, you should own sophisticated equipment.

-Moreover, high cost of equipment and power means you would need sophisticated managerial skills.
+Moreover, the high cost of equipment and power means you would need sophisticated managerial skills.

-Alternatively, you may join a shared mining pool, but it is unlikely you would make a living from this activity.
+Alternatively, you may join a shared mining pool, but you would unlikely make a living from this activity.